kdeldycke/kevin-deldycke-blog/content/posts/latest-stable-kdenlive-development-version-mlt.md

 tags: apt-get, aptitude, dpkg, Git, Kdenlive, Kubuntu, Ubuntu, mlt, Video
 ---

 Today I stumble upon a bug in the Kdenlive 0.7.8 running on my Kubuntu 10.10: the crop filter was messing with the display ratio of my video clips.
 Digging the web I [found a bug report](http://www.kdenlive.org/mantis/view.php?id=1814) that was really close to my problem.
 According to the comments, this issue was fixed in the upcoming version of MLT.
-Is that bug the one I encountered ?
+Is that bug the one I encountered?
 The only way to find out was to install the development version of MLT.
 Here is how I did it...

 First, make sure to [use the latest stable Kdenlive stack](http://www.kdenlive.org/download-kdenlive-0) for you system.
 For me, the [Sunab's alternative repository for Kubuntu 10.10](https://launchpad.net/~sunab/+archive/kdenlive-release/?field.series_filter=maverick) was the ultimate source: